 Besides a great appreciation of rugged landscapes, I also developed a strong liking of sushi during this trip.
 Bear in mind that sushi wasn’t that popular in Europe yet.
-I had been to Japanese restaurants several times in the Netherlands before, but these were all establishments where diners were seated around a large grill.
+Of course I had been to Japanese restaurants several times in the Netherlands before.
 Those kind of restaurants where you see the chef juggling his salt and pepper shakers in the air whilst cooking.
 And where diners applaud enthusiastically when lucky table guests manage to catch a piece of omelette flung by said chef from the grill, with their mouths.

-In Kelowna, boyfriend and I, utter sushi novices, decide to eat at a sushi restaurant in Kelowna.
+In Kelowna, boyfriend and I, utter sushi novices, decide to eat at a sushi restaurant.
 While we browse the menu, the wide variety of all the different sushi makes our heads spin.
-Nowadays even toddlers might know that a California roll is a reversed sushi roll (with the seaweed on the inside and rice on the outside), but back then I had no idea what this could even be.
+Nowadays even toddlers might know that a California roll is a reversed sushi roll, but back then I was completely clueless.
 The waitress looks at me in utter bewilderment when I ask her what a California roll is.
 Instead of answering the question, she just laughs at me.
-This took place on day 3 of our road trip through West Canada.
+Our introduction to proper sushi took place on day 3 of our road trip through West Canada.
 For the remainder of the trip we ate Japanese food, mostly sushi, almost every day.

-I put together the itinerary for our road trip through West Canada myself using brochures from travel agencies and these Lonely Planet and Marco Polo travel guides.
+I put together the itinerary for our road trip through West Canada myself.
+Back then there were no travel blogs or Pinterest to rely on for inspiration and information.
+But I managed just perfectly fine with old skool brochures from travel agencies and these Lonely Planet and Marco Polo travel guides.
 You can see the exact route we took marked in red in the Lonely Planet guide here.
 I will share the itinerary in a separate article with you.

 I bought the little shot glass with the funny moose in Banff.
 We were warned in the visitor centre of Jasper National Park that October is the moose mating season.
 “Don’t get trapped between possible mates” we were told.
 Luckily we didn’t encounter any moose in heat during our (nervous) walk through the park.